UK Driving Test Statistics 2026: 48% Pass, 1.84M Tests

 What is the UK driving test pass rate in 2024 to 2025?

-Around 48% overall, with first-time pass rate slightly lower at around 47%.
-Both figures have been stable for several years.
+The overall car-test pass rate was 48.7% in 2024-25, with the first-time pass rate marginally higher at 49.0%.
+Both figures have been stable within a narrow band for several years.

-How many tests are taken in the UK each year?
+How many driving tests are taken in the UK each year?

 Is the pass rate higher in Scotland?